Welcome the Programmer's Manual of the ALib C++ Class Library!

 Along these lines, the build requirements of ALib is explained - also for users of any other build system. independent of the build-system used, the following information has to be collected and accordingly set:

-CMake list variable ALIB_DISTRIBUTION
+CMake list variable ALIB_BUILD

-is an input/output list which defines the particular ALib Modules that should be included in the built.
+is an input/output list which defines the particular ALib Modules that should be included in the build.
 The script will process the values given and will extend the list to include all necessary modules that the given selection depends on.

 The values correspond to the module names in upper case letters, hence ALOX, BOXING, CHARACTERS, etc...
+(Lower-case or mixed case names are allowed as input, but will be internally converted to upper case.)

 If the variable is not set or contains special name "ALL", all modules are chosen to be built and included.